redmod-team/profit/examples/mossco/README.md

 The configuration of the UQ is read in from the configuration yaml uq.yaml

+> mkdir template # or copy template from the mossco setups.
+Parameters to be changed have to appear in curly brackets, e.g. parameter value for "rLabile" has to be "{rLabile}" in the parameter/nml file.
 > python ../../../suruq/suruq/main.py pre uq.yaml

 Running the job is prepared by

-> mkdir template # or copy template from the mossco setups
 > python ../../../suruq/suruq/main.py run uq.yaml
 > sbatch slurm_uq_job.sh